srishti-sri22/Week5/sss/README.md

  - Step 3 : Now lets focus on making the function to make the polynomial.
 What what it will have is - a struct Polynomial , to store all the random generated coefficients for the computations.
  Next in the same, make a function to make the put the values of the coefficeints and then calculate the shares by putting the values of x for all the k number of shares to be able to put the values, and return them and print them.

+- Step 4 : Now we have made the shares and what i have also done is to print it in a cli suitable format to use it for the resconstruct command.
+Now for the reconstrut , first use lagrange interpolation , so that means should any shares at random,